datasnakes/OrthoEvolution/Datasnakes/README.md

 al.align(alignment_config['kwargs'])  # Underdeveloped

 ```
+## Using the Pipeline module
+The pipeline module integrates the python package [luigi](#) with our package to
+create a pipeline that is accessible via the command-line and can be utilized
+with a qsub/pbs job scheduling system.

+### Examples

 ## Using the Tools module
 The tools module is a grouping of utilities used by our package.
 While they